sepidnes/laughing-octo-waffle/01_Prompt Engineering and Prototyping Best Practices/README.md

 ##### 🧑‍🤝‍🧑❓ Discussion Question #1:

 What are some limitations of vibe checking as an evaluation tool?
-To my understanding, even if this vibe check (baseline evaluation) serves as a starting point, there’s an inherent limitation in its generalizability.
+To my understanding, even if this vibe check (baseline evaluation) serves as a starting point, there’s an inherent limitation in its generalizability. updating prompt did not imporove conciseness for the summary section of the story.
 Evaluation metrics like clarity, tone, and completeness are often subjective and context-dependent, which means the criteria—and even the standards for what counts as "good"—can shift significantly depending on the type of task, target audience, or domain (e.g., technical, creative, educational).

 Additionally: